Inside This Issue

 In our view, the most important new standard set in this group, and one that your staff may actually look forward to seeing implementation of, is the prevention of workplace violence standards.
 These new standards affect three Joint Commission chapters: environment of care, human resources, and leadership.

 As you begin your analysis and plan out implementation the first place to start is a very useful portal Joint Commission created specifically on prevention of workplace violence.
-This portal can be found on the TJC website.

 It contains a compendium of resources produced by Joint Commission such as their R3 report and a 55-page PDF with many references and links to other resources on workplace violence.
 There are some questions and answers posed by the industry relative to what TJC means or wants organizations to do for some of the new elements of performance.
 There are also postings of slides, forms, tools and policies that have been developed by five hospitals around the nation for their workplace violence prevention programs.

 After your initial read of the standards, these hospital examples might be the best place to start as seeing innovation and ideas from peers might provide your team a head start on launch of your program.